-Wherever you are travelling, be it abroad or in your own country, chances are, you will want to record your experience.
+Wherever you are traveling, be it abroad or in your own country, chances are, you will want to record your experience.
 While you don’t need to be a vlogger to want to make a lovely travel video, for content creators having a good video-making kit is very important.
 I have been a travel writer and blogger for more than ten years, and while I’ve always taken pictures with professional cameras, I am now taking the leap and focusing on travel videos with the help of a fantastic kit, the Joby GorillaPod Rig and Wavo Microphone.

-Vlogs, professional videos, photos or any other form of visual media is widely popular in the modern age.
+Vlogs, professional videos, photos or any other form of visual media are widely popular in the modern age.
 Many people make an active living using these forms of media, which means that they need the proper equipment to do so.
 Enter the GorillaPod Rig, a mobile tripod that will allow for all of the above and more.

 Joby is a line of tripods, microphones, LED lights and more from the Manfrotto umbrella brand.
 I’ll be honest here, I have always used and loved Manfrotto for pro camera tripods, so I didn’t really stray too far from my habits.
 In this review of the Joby GorillaPod Rig and Wavo Microphone kit, I will elucidate what both tools can do, explain why I like them and briefly unfold the pros and cons for your convenience.
 We’re going to look at just how well it does in the various fields that it claims to be an expert in and rate it against the price that it comes with.
 I hope, by the end of this complete review, that you will be able to decide if this is the perfect video-making kit for your needs.